TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_advanced_test_automation.md

 >    - what were the outcome

 >Out of scope:
->   - objectives neing not tested
+>   - objectives being not tested
 >   - reason

 >Not tested: